junxit/us-congress-bills-117/derived/amendments.md

 ### 42 U.S.C. § 300y-11

 > in section 1976 (42 U.S.C.
-300y–11), by striking “intravenous abuse” and inserting “intravenous use”.
+300y–11), by striking “intravenous abuse” each place it appears and inserting “intravenous use”.

 | | |
 |---|---|